-Looking for an English tutor?
-Having trouble with that Essay?
+Are you looking for an English tutor?
+Having trouble with that essay?
 Need someone to give constructive feedback on your poem or story?
-Maybe you're studying English for the first time and need somebody to help with pronunciation.
+Maybe you're studying English as a second language and need somebody to help with pronunciation.
 You've come to the right place!

 See what 'Not Your Average Joe's English and Writing Tutoring can do for you!